 - Removable and rearrangeable bins make clean up quick and simple.

-- The papers are vertical so it’s easy to leaf through to find something specific, like a coloring book or a drawing.
+- The papers are vertical, so it’s easy to leaf through to find something specific.

 - No piles mean no toppling

-All in all, this combination works for our space and works for our lives.
-Not including the actual supplies and mason jars I found in the kitchen, this whole set up cost less than $100.
-The best part is, as our children grow and their needs change, these pieces can be adapted to meet their needs.
+This combination works for our space and works for our lives.
+Not including the actual supplies and mason jars I found in the kitchen, this whole setup cost less than $100.
+The best part is, as our children grow and their needs change, we can adapt these pieces to meet their needs.

 Organizing school supplies doesn’t have to be complicated.
 In a world where so much is overcomplicated, it’s nice to keep school supplies simple.
 Use bins that don’t have to be arranged perfectly.
 Find jars you already own.
 Apply quick and simple labels.